 Upon successful completion, students will earn an AACC continuing education certificate and will be prepared to take the Maryland Board of Stationary Engineers licensing exam.
 To receive the certificate, submit a Student Application for a Continuing Education Certificate to the Continuing Professional Education office.

-Maryland stationary engineers and boiler operators earn an average annual salary of $54,500 per year.
-Growth for these jobs is slightly slower than average at 5 percent; however, continuing commercial and industrial development will increase the amount of equipment that needs to be operated and maintained.
-Although automated systems and computerized controls are making newly installed equipment more efficient, experienced workers will be needed to maintain and repair these complex systems.
+Maryland stationary engineers and boiler operators earn a median annual salary of approximately $56,000 per year, with the job market expected to grow by 5 percent through 2027.
+Continued commercial and industrial development will increase the amount of equipment that needs to be operated and maintained.
+Automated systems and computerized controls are making newly installed equipment more efficient, but experienced workers will be needed to maintain and repair these complex systems.

 Students must be at least 16 years old; however, to be successful, you will need experience in HVAC systems or boiler maintenance.

 Register online, in person, by fax or mail.
 Use certificate code CE.ST.-ENGR-PREP.